-- To make the students to understand the basic concepts of international financial institutions. - To make the students to know the significance of IMF and World Bank - To make the students to understand the basic concepts of ADB - To make the students to understand the basic concepts of international organisations. - To make the students to know the liquidity process of international financial institutions

-- Understand the basic concepts of international financial institutions. - Understand the concept of IMF and World Bank - Understand basic concepts of ADB - Analyse the concepts of international organisations - Apply liquidity process of international financial institutions
+- To make the students to understand the basic concepts of international financial institutions. - To make the students to know the significance of IMF and World Bank - To make the students to understand the basic concepts of ADB - To make the students to understand the basic concepts of international organisations. - To make the students to know the liquidity process of international financial institutions Learning Outcomes: The students will be able to - Understand the basic concepts of of international financial institutions. - Understand the concept of IMF and World Bank - Understand basic concepts of ADB - Analyse the concepts of international organisations - Apply liquidity process of international financial institutions